bsoc-bitbyte/YDO/CONTRIBUTING.md

 # 🤝 Contributing to YDO (You Deserve One)

 Thank you for your interest in contributing to **YDO**!
-This document provides guidelines to help you get started and ensure a smooth collaboration process.
+This document provides guidelines to help you get started and ensure a smooth collaboration process for all of us :)

-## ✨ Project Overview

-**YDO (You Deserve One)** is a unique matchmaking application.
-Users select 5 choices, and if two users mutually select the same individual, they are revealed as a match.

-### Key Focus Areas:

-* **Extreme Data Privacy & Security**: Implementing public-private key encryption to keep user data unintelligible, even to developers.

-* **Smooth Performance**: Efficient loading and searching through large datasets of student names and roll numbers.

-* **Robust Profile System**: A comprehensive and user-friendly profile system.

-* **Attractive & Fluid UI**: Intuitive and visually appealing interface with smooth interactions.

 ## 🛠️ Tech Stack